firebase/FirebaseUI-Android/auth/README.md

 #### GitHub

 WARNING: GitHub OAuth is not for the faint of heart.
 Getting it setup correctly is an invested process and may take a half-hour or two.
 Ready?
-Lets begin.
+Let's begin.

 ##### Adding secrets